rushikesh456thorat/NoteBook/README.md

 cd frontend
 npm install

-# Run the frontend & server with concurrently
+# Run the frontend
 npm run dev

-# Run the server only
+# Run the server
 npm run server

 # The server runs on http://localhost:5000 and the frontend on http://localhost:3000